ansys/pydpf-core/docs/source/user_guide/fields_container.rst

     19             0.190000       1              19
     20             0.200000       1              20

-Note that the time set IDs used are 1 based.
+Note that the time set IDs used are 1-based.
 When indexing from Pythonic indexing via ``fields[0]``, you can use zero-based indexing.
 When requesting the results using the ``get_fields`` method, the request is based on the time scoping set IDs.